VimDrones/Vimdrones-Docs/docs/setup.md

 ## Post-Flight Setup Procedure
-* Unplug the batteries of the drones to the package
+* Unplug the batteries of the drones to the package. **No need to fully charge the battery until the next flight**
 * Put the drones into the packages, then stack up the packages and tie them up with a buckle
 * Pack up the Drone Light Show System into the package
 * Pack up the remaining equipment